HarleyCoops/Kimi-K2/README.md

 This pipeline requires the inference engine to support Kimi-K2’s native tool-parsing logic.
 For streaming output and manual tool-parsing, see the [Tool Calling Guide](docs/tool_call_guidance.md).

----

-## 7. License

-Both the code repository and the model weights are released under the [Modified MIT License](LICENSE).

----

-## 8. Contact Us

-If you have any questions, please reach out at [support@moonshot.cn](mailto:support@moonshot.cn).